-With over a quarter of the land dedicated to national parks and reserves designed to protect and preserve Costa Rica’s vast ecosystems, it’s hardly surprising that Costa Rica has an abundance of natural beauty.
-Renowned around the world for its conservation and sustainable tourism efforts, Costa Rica is home to 5% of the world’s biodiversity.
+With over a quarter of the land dedicated to national parks and reserves designed to protect and preserve Costa Rica’s vast ecosystems, it’s hardly surprising that the Central American country has an abundance of natural beauty.
+Renowned around the world for its conservation and sustainable tourism efforts, Costa Rica is home to 4% of the world’s biodiversity.
 In Costa Rica, there are 28 national parks, many of which are filled with volcanoes, rainforests, waterfalls and an impressive variety of wildlife.
-On a holiday to Costa Rica, you can spot monkeys and sloths in the treetops by a palm-fringed beach, watch turtles hatching on the Caribbean coast and relax in hot springs with an impressive volcano backdrop.
+You can spot monkeys and sloths in the treetops by a palm-fringed beach on the Pacific Coast, watch turtles hatching on the Caribbean coast and relax in hot springs with an impressive volcano backdrop.

 Best for Adventure Seekers:

 One of the best-known national parks in Costa Rica, Arenal Volcano is a hotspot for all kinds of activities – hiking, zip-lining, white-water rafting, hanging bridges and hot springs, to name a few.
 The biodiversity of the Arenal National Park is high and roughly half of the species of animals found in Costa Rica can be found in Arenal, including monkeys, sloths and coatis.
 It’s top of the list for birdwatchers too, with almost all of Costa Rica’s 850 bird species found in the park.

 Corcovado National Park